How to Cure Social Anxiety Using These 5 Tips

-A social anxiety disorder can affect anyone, regardless of age, race, or gender identity.
-Symptoms may include the persistent fear of being judged or humiliated in specific social situations and excessive anxiety that does not appropriately match the tone of the situation.
+A social anxiety disorder can affect anyone, regardless of age, ethnicity, or gender identity.
+Symptoms may include the persistent fear of being judged or humiliated in specific social situations, and excessive anxiety that does not appropriately match the tone of the situation.
 Patients struggling with social anxiety sometimes enroll in counseling or obtain medication to manage the symptoms of their anxiety disorder.

-But first, let’s review the definition of social anxiety disorder.
-While it is normal to feel nervous in certain situations, such as a job interview or a dinner with your partner’s parents, it is not normal to experience social phobia and intense anxiety toward everyday situations.
+First, let’s review the definition of social anxiety disorder.
+While it is typical to feel nervous in certain situations, such as a job interview or a dinner with your partner’s parents, it is not typical to experience social phobia and intense anxiety toward everyday situations.
 A social anxiety disorder is often manifested in severe fear or distress toward these social situations.
 A person may worry that people will harshly judge them or reject them.
-These symptoms may be so severe that they hinder a person’s ability to live a normal life.
+These symptoms may be so severe that they hinder a person’s daily life.

-Social anxiety, also known as social phobia, can be triggered in a variety of situations involving:
+Social anxiety, also known as social phobia, can be triggered in a variety of situations such as:

 - Using public restrooms

 - Speaking in public or giving a speech to a large group of people

 While these situations may not seem like a big deal to some people, they can still cause social anxiety and apprehension in people living with social phobia.

 What causes someone to develop social anxiety disorder?
 Like most mental health disorders, social anxiety disorder is caused by the intricate interaction among a variety of biological and environmental factors.
 Common causes stem from inherited traits, an overactive amygdala, and learned behavior.
 Let’s explore each common cause of social anxiety together.